DEFRA/ffc-demo-claim-service/README.md

 Dependencies should be managed within a container using the development image for the app.
 This will ensure that any packages with environment-specific variants are installed with the correct variant for the contained environment, rather than the host system which may differ between development and production.

-The [`cmd`](./scripts/cmd) script is provided to run arbitrary commands in a container using the development image.
+The [`exec`](./scripts/exec) script is provided to run arbitrary commands, such as npm, in a running service container.
+If the service is not running when this script is called, it will be started for the duration of the command and then removed.

 Since dependencies are installed into the container image, a full build should always be run immediately after any dependency change.

 In development, the `node_modules` folder is mounted to a named volume.
-This volume must be removed in order for changes to `node_modules` to propagate from the rebuilt image into future instances of the app container.
-The [`reset`](./scripts/reset) script will stop the service (if running), rebuild images and remove existing containers and volumes created by this project.
+This volume must be removed in order for dependency changes to propagate from the rebuilt image into future instances of the app container.
+The [`start`](./scripts/start) script has a `--clean` (or `-c`) option  which will achieve this.

-The following example will update all dependencies.
+The following example will update all npm dependencies, rebuild the container image and replace running containers and volumes:

 ```
 # Run the NPM update
-scripts/cmd npm update
+scripts/exec npm update

-# Remove existing containers, images and volumes
-scripts/reset

-# Restart the service
+# Rebuild and restart the service
-scripts/start
+scripts/start --clean
 ```

 # Build Pipeline